givson26jj/Discover-How-to-Get-Free-Gems-in-Brawl-Stars-Start-Unlocking-Rewards-Today-/README.md

 How to Spot Scams:

--Avoid platforms that ask for your account credentials.
+- Avoid platforms that ask for your account credentials.
--Steer clear of websites claiming to provide “unlimited Gems instantly.”
+- Steer clear of websites claiming to provide “unlimited Gems instantly.”
--Stick to trusted sources and methods like those listed here.
+- Stick to trusted sources and methods like those listed here.

 ## Tips for Maximizing Free Gems
 ### 1. Complete Daily Quests Consistently